elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-major-roman-cities-in-britain-and-what-roles-did-they-play-in-trade-and-administration.md

 url: /learn/history-of-the-world/questions/what-were-the-major-roman-cities-in-britain-and-what-roles-did-they-play-in-trade-and-administration
 score: 8.5
 related_article1:
-    id: 169968
+    id: 169967
-    title: What insights do the Vindolanda tablets provide about daily life and military operations in Roman Britain?
+    title: >-
+        How did the Romanization process affect cultural integration in Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-insights-do-the-vindolanda-tablets-provide-about-daily-life-and-military-operations-in-roman-britain
+    url: /learn/history-of-the-world/questions/how-did-the-romanization-process-affect-cultural-integration-in-britain
 related_article2:
-    id: 169967
+    id: 169969
-    title: How did the Romanization process affect cultural integration in Britain?
+    title: >-
+        According to Tacitus, what were the British attitudes towards Roman taxation and conscription?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-romanization-process-affect-cultural-integration-in-britain
+    url: /learn/history-of-the-world/questions/according-to-tacitus-what-were-the-british-attitudes-towards-roman-taxation-and-conscription
 related_article3:
-    id: 169966
+    id: 169971
-    title: What was the purpose of the Roman road network, and which were the major roads in Britain?
+    title: >-
+        How did cultural integration transform society and daily life in Roman Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-purpose-of-the-roman-road-network-and-which-were-the-major-roads-in-britain
+    url: /learn/history-of-the-world/questions/how-did-cultural-integration-transform-society-and-daily-life-in-roman-britain
 related_article4:
-    id: 169967
+    id: 169968
-    title: How did the Romanization process affect cultural integration in Britain?
+    title: >-
+        What insights do the Vindolanda tablets provide about daily life and military operations in Roman Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-romanization-process-affect-cultural-integration-in-britain
+    url: /learn/history-of-the-world/questions/what-insights-do-the-vindolanda-tablets-provide-about-daily-life-and-military-operations-in-roman-britain
 related_article5:
-    id: 169971
+    id: 169972
-    title: How did cultural integration transform society and daily life in Roman Britain?
+    title: >-
+        What was the significance of Hadrian's Wall and Antonine Wall in terms of defense and Roman power?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-cultural-integration-transform-society-and-daily-life-in-roman-britain
+    url: /learn/history-of-the-world/questions/what-was-the-significance-of-hadrians-wall-and-antonine-wall-in-terms-of-defense-and-roman-power
 ---

 &nbsp;